gearglow/ReptiliaWithATwist/The List - Outtakes.md

 _I'm in the Riddle graveyard,_ she sent. _No contact yet._

-_Roger that,_ Robbie replied. _Holding position._
+_Roger that,_ Robbie replied. _Relaying and holding position._

 Rising to a crouch, Elysia took a longer look at her surroundings.
+There at the top of a hill was Riddle Manor, looking like nothing so much as a stereotypical haunted house.
+Closer to her position, headstones rose like teeth, and she was struck by how badly such a mouth would cause Hermione's parents to despair.
+Here and there were larger monuments, and the occasional tree.
+Overall, Elysia was reminded of that _Addams Family_ movie they'd watched last fall just before the tournament. _Hopefully no disembodied hands, though,_ she mused.